FrederickGodiva/Air-Quality-Dashboard/README.md

 ├── data/               # original dataset
 ├── notebook.ipynb      # notebook for data analysis
 ├── README.md           # documentation for this proejct
-├── requirements.txt    # requirements used in the project
+├── requirements.txt    # dependencies used in the project
 ```